A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Organic molecules are the building blocks of life.
-They are composed of carbon, hydrogen, oxygen, and nitrogen, and they form the basis of all living things.
-The properties of organic molecules are determined by the bonds that hold their atoms together.
+Organic molecules are the fundamental building blocks of life.
+Composed primarily of carbon, hydrogen, oxygen, and nitrogen, they form the basis of all living organisms.
+The properties of organic molecules are directly determined by the types of bonds holding their atoms together.

 Basic Concepts

-The fundamental concept of bonding in organic molecules is the covalent bond.
-A covalent bond is formed when two atoms share electrons.
-The electrons are attracted to the nuclei of both atoms, and they form a bond that holds the atoms together.
+The core concept in organic molecule bonding is the covalent bond.
+A covalent bond forms when two atoms share one or more pairs of electrons.
+These shared electrons are attracted to the nuclei of both atoms, creating a strong force that holds the atoms together.

 • X-ray crystallography